GoldenDog190/README.md/README.md

 - You can also make your website look nice with all ready made color and format schemes.
 - Github allows greater, direct control over the website you are making without having to go through a third party.
 - Businesses, as well as individual people, can change the world by using the straight forward format to create a website.

+**Revisions & the Cloud**

+*Version Control*
+> Definition: system that allows you to revisit various versions of a file or set of files by recording changes.

+- Types of Version Control
+1. Local Version Control Systems (VCS)
+2. Centralized Version Control System (CVCS)
+3. Distributed Version COntrol System (DVCS)

+**Git**
+> Definition: a DVCS that stores file system made up of snapshots.
+- Each time you save a changed version of project called commit, git saves a snapshot of file.